xtekky/gpt4free/README.md

 <img width="1383" alt="image" src="https://user-images.githubusercontent.com/98614666/233799515-1a7cb6a3-b17f-42c4-956d-8d2a0664466f.png">

-Have you ever come across some amazing projects that you couldnt use **just because you didn't have an OpenAI API key?**
+Have you ever come across some amazing projects that you couldn't use **just because you didn't have an OpenAI API key?**

 **We've got you covered!** This repository offers **reverse-engineered** third-party APIs for `GPT-4/3.5`, sourced from various websites.
-You can simply **download** this repository and use the available modules, which are designed to be used **just like OpenAI's official package**. **Unleash ChatGPT's potential for your projects, now!** You are welcome ; ).
+You can simply **download** this repository, and use the available modules, which are designed to be used **just like OpenAI's official package**. **Unleash ChatGPT's potential for your projects, now!** You are welcome ; ).

 By the way, thank you so much for `2k` stars and all the support!!